By the time you finish reading this post, they won’t be marketing secrets anymore.

 5) Develop Loyalty in Your Customer Base

 Purchasing decisions are never purely based on a rational cost-benefit analysis.
 Conscious and subconscious feelings of loyalty and previous good experiences make customers more likely to choose one business over another.
 A feeling of loyalty also helps your business to be the first place that springs to mind when the customer discovers a new need.
-Consider offering a rewards system where customers are incentivised to continue doing business with you over other providers.
-Periodic offers spontaneously sent to loyal customers will make them feel valued and subconsciously indebted to your company, thereby increasing the likelihood they will choose you over your competitors.

 How will these marketing secrets help your business?